-Risks are very low because this is your own platelets being injected back into your body.
+Risks are very low because this is your own platelets or cells being injected back into your body.
 Side effects are very uncommon.

 We will do a thorough evaluation to determine if this treatment is right for you.
 If you are taking anti-inflammatory medications or blood thinners, you may have to discontinue them until after your treatment.

-At this point in time insurance companies are still considering this to be an experimental treatment.
-If your insurance does not cover the treatment, we will discuss other options with you.
+CNOS currently requires prepayment for this service because at this point in time insurance companies are still considering this to be an experimental treatment.